This Is What a Eulogy for a Fake Conservative Looks Like

 We will end up like Venezuela with conservatives like them.
 As Colombia has risen from the sewer of socialism and Brazil is trying to fight it, Never Trumpers and Democrats are running to the politically correct and fascist hard-left.

-This is what a eulogy fora fake conservative looks like.
+This is what a eulogy for a fake conservative looks like.
 I will miss Charles and am very sorry he’s dead, but his view of the right came from a liberal.
+He will be missed as a thinker, as a truly good man, but not as a conservative.